cstoquer/platformerTutorial/src/part4_animations/readme.md

 In this chapter, we will make the game looks a bit more like a game, by adding graphics, animations and some sound effects.

-Compared to the previous chapter, only `Level.js` and `Player.js` has been modifed.
+Compared to the previous chapter, only [`game.js`](https://github.com/cstoquer/platformerTutorial/blob/master/src/part4_animations/game.js), [`Level.js`](https://github.com/cstoquer/platformerTutorial/blob/master/src/part4_animations/Level.js) and [`Player.js`](https://github.com/cstoquer/platformerTutorial/blob/master/src/part4_animations/Player.js) has been modifed.

+## Make the camera follow the player

 ## Level
 To make levels more beautifull without adding too much complexity, we used a simple trick: we separate level apparence and logic.